shapirodaniel/deno-overview/deno-presentation-notes.md

 <details>
   <summary>Accessing modules in private repositories</summary><br/>
 You may want to import submodules from private repositories
-Deno provides an environment variable to handle authentication via token
+Deno provides an environment variable to handle authentication via token:

 `$ DENO_AUTH_TOKENS=a1b2c3@deno.land;f1e2g3h4@example.com:8080`

 Deno will set Authorization header of request to value of `Bearer {token}`
 This allows the remote server to recognize authorized requests tied to specific, authenticated users and provide access to resources/modules for import